quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 ## What else are you curious about?

 Do you have any lingering questions about streaming data?
 No worries!
 [Join our Slack community](http://quix.io/slack-invite) and ask away.
-You’ll find a group of people eager to support you and your projects.
+You'll find a group of people eager to support you and your projects.